MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/getting-started.md

 #### 3. Sign in to Mobile Center
 We recommend using GitHub to login to the [Mobile Center portal](https://mobile.azure.com).

-#### 4. Create a New App in Mobile Center
+#### 4. Create a new app in Mobile Center

-Click the Add new button on the upper right hand corner of the page.
+Click on **Add new** on the upper right hand corner of the page.

+From the dropdown options, select **Add new app**.

-Name the app whatever you'd like.
+Name the app **Sample iOS App**.
 Make sure that iOS is selected as the OS and Objective-C/Swift is selected as the platform.

+Finish the process by pressing **Add new app** on the bottom right hand corner of the page.